bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scott.md

 ### Mathematical Profile (Excerpt):
 * We note at this point that the Rev Caleb Scott, B.A., LL.
-* In fact there were only two secondary schools in England taking women pupils at this time and neither was anywhere near to where Charlotte lived.
+* There were only two secondary schools in England taking women pupils at this time and neither was anywhere near to where Charlotte lived.
 * This College, the first women's college in England, had been founded in 1869, only a few years before Scott began her studies there.
 * At the top Miss Herschel was standing on a sort of dais, and when we had finished singing she recited an ode to Miss Scott, composed by Miss Welsh for the occasion, and then crowned her with laurels, while we clapped and applauded with all our might.
 * It wasn't only the ladies of Girton who celebrated Scott's success and saw the injustice of the situation.
-* In fact Scott's achievement in the Mathematical Tripos had a significant effect on women's education at Cambridge for in the year after she graduated, women were officially allowed to study the Mathematical Tripos.
+* Scott's achievement in the Mathematical Tripos had a significant effect on women's education at Cambridge for in the year after she graduated, women were officially allowed to study the Mathematical Tripos.
 * This did not happen at Cambridge for many years after Scott's time and it was as late as 1948 before women could be awarded a Cambridge degree.
 * Scott continued research at Girton on algebraic geometry under Arthur Cayley's supervision.
 * Scott became only one of three members of the academic staff at Girton.